Kot Engenharia

 Figure 1.4: Utilization rates in elements in the region of the mast connections with the turning bogies.
 [1]

-The direct comparison between the acting and resisting stresses alone is not always enough to establish the strength of a structure within a structural analysis.
-Instability phenomena in this type of equipment are very common - whether due to operating movements, operating overloads, wind loads, among other normative factors considered - and tend to appear in stress ranges that are usually smaller than the elastic limits of the materials used.
-In order to verify these limit states, a local buckling analysis was carried out, highlighting the regions where the highest compression loads were found and where they were most susceptible to buckling.
-In the lower part of the model, for example, these regions are located in the upper table of the equalizing beams, as shown in Figure 1.6.
+However, a direct comparison of applied and design stresses alone is not always sufficient to determine a structure’s strength within a structural analysis.
+Instability phenomena in this type of equipment are very common—whether due to operational movements, operational overloads, wind loads, or other regulatory factors considered—and tend to arise at stress levels typically lower than the elastic limits of the materials used.
+Thus, to verify these limit states, a local buckling analysis was performed, focusing on the regions where the highest compressive loads were found, as these are more susceptible to buckling.
+In the lower part of the model, for example, these regions are located on the top flange of the equalizing beams, as shown in Figure 1.6.

 Kot-05_structural-analysis-of-ore-stacker_Maximum-compression-stresses